kvk-code/jscon_schema/README.md

 5. `required`: This is an array of strings where each string is the name of a property in an object.
 It defines which properties must be present in the JSON data for it to be valid against the schema.

+## Adavantages and Use cases of JSON Schema

+1. **Consistency and Validation**: JSON Schema ensures consistency in data representation.
+If different people are inputting student data, JSON Schema can enforce that all entries have the same fields, with the same field names and data types.
+This prevents errors and inconsistencies that could arise from different naming conventions or data formats.

+2. **Data Validation**: JSON Schema is not just about structure, but also about validating the data itself.
+For instance, it can ensure that an email field contains a valid email address, or that an age field contains a number within a specified range.
+This automatic validation saves time and reduces errors compared to manual data checks.

+3. **Documentation**: A JSON Schema serves as a clear documentation of the data format.
+This is especially useful in API development where developers need to know the structure of the data being sent and received.

+4. **Automated Testing and Mock Data Generation**: With a defined schema, it's easier to write automated tests for your applications.
+Also, you can generate mock data that adheres to the schema for testing purposes.

+5. **Error Reporting**: When data validation fails, JSON Schema can provide detailed and specific error reports.
+This makes it easier to pinpoint exactly where and how the data is incorrect.

+6. **Data Modelling and Design**: When designing a new data format, JSON Schema can be used as a tool to model and refine the structure of the data.

+7. **Compatibility and Integration**: If you're integrating with external systems, a JSON Schema ensures that the data exchanged between the systems adheres to a known and agreed-upon format.

+8. **Code Generation**: Some tools can generate data models or API client code directly from a JSON Schema, speeding up development.

+Let's consider an example with a 'Student' object:

+Without JSON Schema:

+* Person A creates a student record with `{ "firstName": "John", "lastName": "Doe", "age": 20, "email": "john.doe@example.com" }`

+* Person B creates another record with `{ "name": "Jane Smith", "email_address": "jane.smith@example.org", "age": "twenty-one" }`

+Inconsistencies here include different field names for similar information (e.g., `firstName` vs `name`) and data types (age as a number vs a string).

+With JSON Schema:

+* You define a schema that specifies that each student object must have `firstName`, `lastName`, `email`, and `age` fields, with `age` as an integer and `email` as a valid email string.

+* Both Person A and B now have to conform to this schema, leading to consistent and valid data representation.